WPF Tree Grid

 Showcase multi-column hierarchical data in tree form with the xamTreeGrid.
 Built on top of on our existing xamDataPresenter, this control inherits great features found in the Data Presenter, providing a familiar API and a seamless development experience for editing, filtering, sorting capabilities, summaries, and more.DOWNLOAD WPF Samples

 The xamTreeGrid uses the same powerful editors as the xamDataPresenter.
-Choosing an editor for a column is as simple as defining a field object such as the ComboBoxField, DateTimeField, MaskedTextField, and TemplateField to name a few.
+Choosing an editor for a column is as simple as defining a field object such as the ComboBoxField, DateTimeField, MaskedTextField, or TemplateField.

-Allow your users to view a smaller subset of the original data by applying this control’s filtering functionality.
-Uses can range from simple filters to more complex drill-downs with conditional operators or combined filters.
+Allow your users to view a subset of the original data by applying this control’s filtering functionality.
+Uses range from simple filters to more complex drill-downs with conditional operators or combined filters.

-Users can easily sort bound data by clicking on a column header at runtime, or build sorting capabilities directly into your app at design time.
-Even sort your tree grid on multiple columns with the familiar CTRL-key selecting.
+Sort bound data by clicking on a column header at runtime, or build sorting capabilities directly into your app at design time.
+You can sort your tree grid on multiple columns with the familiar CTRL-key selecting.

-Get data analytics at a glance by displaying summaries - a set of aggregate functions that allow you to perform and display calculating logic on your data, like Sum, Max, Min, Count, and Average.
-Your users can also create their own custom calculation summaries, too.
+Obtain data analytics at a glance by displaying summaries.
+Aggregate functions allow you to perform and display calculating logic on your data, such as Sum, Max, Min, Count, and Average.
+Users can also create their own custom calculation summaries.

 Using the MVVM design pattern, the xamTreeGrid will work seamlessly, exposing SelectedDataItem and SelectedDataItems properties to access and control selections within a ViewModel.
 Field definitions also support more advanced binding scenarios through the use of the CellBindings property and a binding markup extension (FieldBinding) that simplifies the binding syntax when using MVVM.